bwann/bbs/netfoss/readme.md

 that Windows PNP has configured at higher COM numbers, weird IRQ numbers and I/O addresses.

-This is all handled by running NETFOSS in the batch files that start nodes 1-4 which have my modems connected to them.
+This is all handled by running NETFOSS in the batch files (CATX.BAT) that start nodes 1-4 which have my modems connected to them.
+See examples in the /wildcat/batch directory.

 tl;dr: start NETFOSS.EXE with a node number and real COM port, run WILDCAT.EXE, then NETFOSS.EXE /U to unload the driver